 Q: I have some Japanese honeysuckle growing among a large stand of forsythia.
 The honeysuckle covers some of the branches so heavily that the forsythia bloom display in spring is less than it should be.
 When the forsythias drop all of their leaves for the winter, is it safe to spray the honeysuckle with a herbicide and not damage the forsythias?

-Next May you’ll have to creep under there again.
-Clip the sprouts that have emerged and spray each freshly cut vine stump with glyphosate (Roundup, etc.) in an aerosol can.
+Spray each freshly cut vine stump with glyphosate (click for sources).
 The vine stumps will absorb the chemical and will not sprout again.

 Of course you could pull the vine out by its roots, but that’s pretty labor-intensive under a shrub.